-In a caustic piece last month titled "A French Lesson for Tom Harkin," I noted that due to the hostility coming from the Muslim population of France, nearly half of the country's sizeable Jewish population is considering emigration.
-In this space, I shall provide occasional updates, in reverse chronological order, on the reasons why Jews of Europe, having survived the Holocaust, again worry about their future and (2) news on their leaving the old country for Israel, North America, and parts beyond.
+In a caustic piece last month titled "A French Lesson for Tom Harkin," I noted that due to the hostility coming from the Muslim population of France, nearly half of the country's sizable Jewish population is considering emigration.
+In this space, I shall provide occasional updates, in reverse chronological order, on two topics: (1) why Jews of Europe, having survived the Holocaust, again worry about their future and (2) news on their leaving the old country for Israel, North America, and parts beyond.